kubernetes-sigs/cluster-api-provider-aws/docs/proposal/20260425-opentelemetry-tracing-support.md

 ### Tracing AWS API Calls

 AWS API calls can be traced using OpenTelemetry instrumentation for AWS SDK (`otelaws` middleware).
 This enables automatic creation of spans for all outgoing AWS API requests.
-Each AWS API span will be a child of the reconciliation span.
+Each AWS API span will be a child of the reconciliation span. it will be optional to trace AWS API call and can be enabled by flags.

 However, this approach may generate excessive spans and introduce noise.
 Instead we can also create spans for important AWS API Calls For Ex- `CreateInstance`